getnara/unstruct/README.md

 ### Core App

-The `core` app is the heart of the Nara Backend, containing the main models and business logic:
+The `core` app is the heart of the Unstruct Backend, containing the main models and business logic:

 - `Project`: Represents a collection of tasks and assets
 - `Task`: Represents a specific job to be performed on assets